Occupational Health and Safety

 * HD-registered employees (including those of unconsolidated companies)

-Trend in Rehiring of Retirement
+Trend in Rehiring after Retirement

 (Unit : People)